-- The Company has agreements with Samsung Austin Semiconductor LLC, a wholly owned subsidiary of Samsung Electronics Co., Ltd., to carry out certain design and construction work related to a groundwater supply system (Project Sandow) and an industrial water reclamation facility (Project Bluesky) to support Samsung's new semiconductor fabrication facility in Taylor, Texas.
-On December 31, 2022 the Company signed a definitive Project Agreement for Project Sandow to carry out the remaining construction work and then operate, maintain and eventually transfer the project assets to Samsung at the expiry of the operation and maintenance term (initially 30 years).
-The construction of the project during the final stages of construction.
-For Project Bluesky, the Company is continuing to complete early works under a preliminary services agreement and the parties will either enter into a definitive project agreement to complete the project or the amounts receivable (US \$231 million at December 31, 2022) under the PSA will become recoverable by the Company. - In March 2020, EPCOR entered into a 20-year design, build, own, maintain and transfer (DBOMT) agreement to build and maintain electrical sub-station infrastructure along the Trans Mountain pipeline expansion project.
+- The Company has agreements with Samsung Austin Semiconductor LLC, a wholly owned subsidiary of Samsung Electronics Co., Ltd., to carry out certain design and construction work related to a groundwater supply system and an industrial water reclamation facility to support Samsung's new semiconductor fabrication facility in Taylor, Texas.
+The value of the work contracted for as of Q3 2022 was \$406 million (US\$315 million).
+A further update on the projects is expected later in Q1, 2023. - In March 2020, EPCOR entered into a 20-year design, build, own, maintain and transfer (DBOMT) agreement to build and maintain electrical sub-station infrastructure along the Trans Mountain pipeline expansion project.
 The majority of construction has been completed with one final location to be completed in early 2023.